Justin-Sawyer/recipes-and-deliveries/README.md

 ### Imagery
 #### Recipe Box Photos

-Imagery is extremely important on any website, but especially so on commercial, food oriented ones: Nothing makes the tongue water more than seeing a beautifully presented meal.
+Imagery is extremely important on any website, but especially so on commercial, food orientated ones: Nothing makes the tongue water more than seeing a beautifully presented meal.
 The images inspire the end user to both try the recipe, and more importantly, join the community and become an active member.

 The "all recipe boxes" page is a showcase for all the recipe boxes that are available for order, and each is represented by an image and star rating (see Testing, below).

 Ideally, each individual recipe box page should have the final end meal for that recipe as its banner image.
-However, this is a community website, where users are encouraged to participate by adding their own recipes to that section of the site and eventaully to the repository.
+However, this is a community website, where users are encouraged to participate by adding their own recipes to that section of the site and eventually to the repository.

 Thus, when uploading a recipe to the website, the community member is prompted to add an image of the prepared meal.